AdityaDRathore/BlueTriangleA/skillathon/.ipynb_checkpoints/Model-checkpoint.md

 ## Conclusion

 Despite leveraging sophisticated techniques such as RandomizedSearchCV, GridSearchCV, PCA, and L1 regularization, the models developed have not met the desired R² score benchmarks.
-This may be attributed to a combination of model complexity issues, data quality, limitations of the R² metric, and potential overfitting.
+This may be attributed to a combination of model complexity issues, data quality, **Co-relation between Features and target** and potential *overfitting/underfitting*.